tarunvignesh1/Zingy/README.md

  Here's a plan for developing a chat app with Django as the frontend and Crow C++ as the backend:

 1. Project Setup:
-   - Set up a new Django project.
+   - Set up a new Django project..
    - Install necessary dependencies, including Crow C++ framework.

 2. Frontend Development (Django):